crukci-bioinformatics/ampliconseq/README.md

 The variants in the summary table output file are assigned a confidence that can be one of three values: high, medium or low.
-Factors that determining the confidence of a variant within a sample include whether the call is made without being filtered in all of the sample replicates and whether a specified minimum depth is reached within each replicate library.
+Factors that determining the confidence of a variant within a sample include whether the call is made without being filtered in all of the sample replicates and whether the specified minimum depth and alternative allele depth are reached within each replicate library.
 The minimum depth or coverage threshold can be specified in the configuration file using the minimumDepthForHighConfidenceCalls parameter; by default this is set to 100.
+Similarly the minimum alternative allele depth can be specified with the minimumAltDepthForHighConfidenceCalls parameter which has a default setting of 5.

 Confidence | Criteria
 -----------|----------------------------------------